Christmas Debts In Scotland

 Statistics show many choose to put their summer holiday on credit and are still paying for it when Christmas comes, forcing them to get further into debt in order to have a comfortable festive season.

 If you’ve been struggling with your finances, Trust Deed Scotland may be able to help.
-Try the Trust Deed Wizard to find out how a Trust Deed could help you get back on track and write off a percentage of your debt.

 25% who borrowed money to cover their holiday pay it off by December but 10% take more than 18 months to clear the debt.
 Furthermore, 20% of Scots are still trying to pay off what they owe from last Christmas with a whopping 47% borrowing money to cover gifts and Christmas food.